bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 ### Credential group

-You can invite users to join a credential and multiple credentials group by generating the credential group join URL.
+You can invite users to join a credential group by generating the credential group join URL.

 ```ts
 import { DashboardUrl } from "@bandada/api-sdk"